alvaro-pp/dailymobility_2022/README.md

 # Unique times, unequal mobilities.
 Daily mobility patterns during the de-escalation of the COVID-19 pandemic in Spain.

 This is a repository where you can find the data and code of our paper *Unique times, unequal mobilities.
-Daily mobility patterns during the de-escalation of the COVID-19 pandemic in Spain by Padilla-Pozo, Á., Torrado, J.M., Palomares-Linares, I. & Duque-Calvache, R.*
+Daily mobility during the de-escalation of the COVID-19 pandemic in Spain* by **Padilla-Pozo, Á., Torrado, J.M., Palomares-Linares, I. & Duque-Calvache, R.**

 * The file XXXX contains our data
 * Files XXXXXXXXX contain our code.